Turmeric Smoothie Recipe for Arthritis, Inflammation and Painful Joints

 - A handful of strawberries, preferably organic, green tops removed.

-- 1 teaspoon of turmeric, go for high curcumin powder like this.
+- 1 teaspoon of high curcumin turmeric powder.

 - A quarter to half inch piece of fresh ginger, chopped finely.

 - Healthy ‘milk’ of your choice.
-Almond or hemp milk is good, as is probiotic kefir or real unflavored and bio-live yogurt.
+Unsweetened almond or hemp milk is good, as is probiotic kefir or real unflavored and bio-live yogurt.
 Coconut water or a mixture of half coconut milk in half water is an excellent option.
-Avoid soy milk due to estrogenic compounds and if you choose cow’s milk then organic is the best option.
+Avoid soy milk and feedlot cow’s milk where possible.

 - Chop off the green tops of the strawberries.
 If not organic then soak the strawberries, parsley and celery in hot water with a splash of apple cider vinegar for a minute.
 Drain and add the strawberries to the blender.
 Chop up the parsley stalks and throw them into the blender jug along with the heads.

-- Scrub the celery and carrots under hot water.
-Chop both of them up to a size your blender can handle and throw them into the blender jug.
-A couple of inches is fine for a powerful blender like this one I have in my kitchen.
+- Scrub the carrot under hot water.
+Chop it up to a size your blender can handle and throw it into the blender jug.
+A couple of inches is fine for a powerful blender.
 Much smaller is needed for weaker blenders.

 - Add the coconut oil, turmeric and ginger and pour whatever ‘milk’ you’ve decided to use until it reaches half way up your blender jug.
 Hold down the lid and blend on high until the consistency looks finely mixed.

-There’s more on how to treat arthritis naturally here and I’d appreciate any comments, questions or especially results if you make up this smoothie for arthritis and inflammation yourself.
+I’d appreciate any comments, questions or especially results if you blend up this smoothie for arthritis and inflammation yourself.
 It tastes so good it may well be something you look forward to making.